maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

     - Prefer `var x byte = 20` over `x := byte(20)`
   - **Sometimes, `:=` creates a new variable than using an existing one (*Shadowing*)**
     - In those cases, it is better to use `var`
-- **NOTE: Only use the *Multiple declaration and assignment* style when assigning multiple values from a function return**
+- **NOTE: Only use *Multiple declaration and assignment* style when assigning multiple values from a function return**
 - **NOTE: Rarely declare variables outside functions**
   - Package-level variables is not a good idea
   - Can be difficult to track the changes made